Algo-Phantoms/Algo-Tree/Graph/readme.md

 A graph is a pair (V, E), where V is a set of nodes, called vertices, and £ is a collection of pairs of vertices, called **edges**.

-• Vertices and edges are positions and store elements
+• Vertices are the positions that store the elements and edges are lines that connects different vertices.

 ## Terms related to Graph